 “As Ellen Dissanayake has observed, the function of art is to “make special”; as such, it can raise the “special” qualities of place embedded in everyday life, restoring them to those who created them…”

-Quotes from The Lure of the Local, Lucy R. Lippard
+From The Lure of the Local, by Lucy Lippard.

 The course of the seasonal Lily Creek starts somewhere in the open space above Monterey Ave. (in the “Mountain Avenue Canyon”), goes under the street at Central and Verde Vista, travels below ground along Verde Vista, pops up at the corner of Verde Vista and Arroyo, ducks under again then is visible curling around the foundation of a house on Las Lomas, then parallels Arroyo Rd. traveling through back yards.

 It’s curious that what is essentially an east-west water course would turn south very close to Sonoma Creek.

 Tracy Irwin Storer was a biologist, not an artist or a poet or a historian, but a trained observer nonetheless.
 He thought it was worthwhile to note, in 1922, that “the French bullfrogs for sale,” he found near Boyes Hot Springs, “had been caught locally, along the creek, by two small boys.”
 Posterity thanks him for that evocative snapshot.

 Thanks to Dan Levitis for showing me how to find field notes from the Museum of Vertebrate Zoology.

 Addendum 3, December 20, 2019

 Photos from author’s collection.
 Index Tribune courtesy of Sonoma Valley Historical Society.